chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-## 6.4.1 Why LiDAR Replaced Ultrasonic Sensors
+### 6.4.1 Why LiDAR Replaced Ultrasonic Sensors

-The initial sensing concept used ultrasonic sensors.

-Ultrasonic sensors provide distance information in individual directions.

-The final navigation strategy required richer spatial information around the robot.
+The initial sensing concept relied on ultrasonic sensors, which provided distance measurements in individual directions.
+However, the final navigation strategy required more detailed spatial information around the robot.

 The LiDAR provides a 2D scan of the surrounding field and therefore better supports: